 It’s one of those recipes that you have to keep stirring like risotto but all the whisking and stirring it’s so worth it!

-1. In a large pot, add the milk, vanilla, cinnamon stick and cloves.
+1. In a large heavy-bottomed saucepan, add the milk, vanilla, cinnamon stick and cloves.
 Heat over medium-high heat while stirring constantly with a wooden spoon or spatula.
 This is to prevent the milk to sticking to the bottom of the pot.

 2. Once the milk is about to start boiling, add the baking soda, cornstarch, and condensed milk or sugar.
 Keep stirring all ingredients are integrated well.
 About 3 minutes.